maksrago/im663.com/content/post/lynxchan-setup-guide.md

 file.
 Finally, you can restart you NGINX server with `service
     nginx restart` and you should not experience any warnings regarding file upload sizes.

+## Additional questions? {#additional-questions}

+If you have any questions regarding this guide or LynxChan in general you can post in [this](https://16chan.xyz/meta/res/917.html) thread on 16chan, or you can email me at [admin@16chan.xyz](mailto:admin@16chan.xyz).